craigmulligan/nawr/README.md

 > Serverless RDS dbs on demand.

 I wanted an easy way to spin up a sql database for every one of my [vercel](https://vercel.com) deploys.
 I found that amazons RDS offers a `serverless` mode, which means you are only charged for the time that the database is "active".

-So I've built nawr a set of tools that simplifies the management and use of serverless sql databases.
+So I've built `nawr` a tool that simplifies the management and use of serverless sql databases.

+It pairs nicely with platforms like vercel and frameworks like next.js, but it should work with any serverless framework.

 ### Features